novada-tech/website/README.md

 The source code is freely available under the MIT License, allowing you to use, modify, and distribute it.
 However, the NovAda name, logo, and branding materials are protected and may not be used without permission.

-## Browser Support

-- Chrome/Edge (latest)
-- Firefox (latest)
-- Safari (latest)
-- Mobile browsers

-## Performance
+## Features

-- Optimized canvas rendering for smooth 60fps animation
+- 🎨 Light/Dark theme support
-- Lazy initialization of Game of Life grid
+- 🎮 Interactive Conway's Game of Life background
-- Efficient neighbor counting algorithm
-- Minimal bundle size with tree-shaking

-## Accessibility

-- Semantic HTML structure
-- ARIA labels for interactive elements
+- ⚡ Lazy loading for optimal performance
-- Keyboard navigation support
+- ♿ Full accessibility support
-- Theme toggle with descriptive labels
-- Canvas marked as decorative (aria-hidden)

-## Security

-The production server includes security headers:
-- X-Content-Type-Options: nosniff
-- X-Frame-Options: DENY
-- X-XSS-Protection: 1; mode=block
-- Referrer-Policy: strict-origin-when-cross-origin

-Contact information is protected with anti-scraping measures:
-- Email revealed only on user interaction
-- Split storage of email components
-- No direct mailto links in source
+- 📱 Responsive design
+- 🔒 Security headers enabled

 ---